digital-futures-academy/airport-challenge/DaisyREADME.md

 ### Landing and taking off functionality

-Each airport can request for a specific plane to land and takeoff by calling these methods:
+Each airport can request for a specific plane to land and take off by calling these methods:

   - *landPlane(plane, weatherReport)*
   - *planeTakeOff(plane, weatherReport)*